tianshiis/tianshiis/README.md

 hello!

+***disclaimer, please refer to me as who my pony is unless you know me.***

-feel free to talk to me! i appreciate the company~
+i like to game and listen to jrock and jazz. feel free to talk to me! i'm pretty social and appreciate the company~

+if not, leave a note on my [ata](https://tianshiis.atabook.org/)! i'd love to see a message~